 Wade groaned, and shook his head.
 He looked at the sacks of aggregate and nails that had been left in the new barn behind him.

 “Cheyenne Construction Stores,” he read from the branding on the canvas sacks.
 That was the company that Silas was brokering with.
-He dove his hand into one of the sacks, pulling out some of the steel ties that were meant to secure the tracks, and looked at them.
+He pushed his hand into one of the sacks, pulling out some of the steel ties that were meant to secure the tracks, and looked at them.

 It was impossible to tell if they were any good.